objectbox/cla/sa.md

 2.1.1    number of Billable Devices included in a Subscription;

 2.1.2    number of ObxSync instances included in a Subscription (in the case of a Sync Subscription); and

+2.1.3    number of ObxSync Users included in a Subscription; and

-2.1.3     Support Services to be provided as part of the Subscription.
+2.1.4    Support Services to be provided as part of the Subscription.

 (collectively the “**Subscription Fees**”).
 The Subscription Fees shall be specified on the Order Form.